autonity/docs.autonity.org/content/docs/validators/register-vali/_index.md

 - A running instance of the Autonity Go Client running on your host machine.
 This will be the nod to be registered as a validator.
 - A configured instance of [`aut`](/account-holders/setup-aut/).
 - An [account](/account-holders//create-acct/) that has been [funded](/account-holders/fund-acct/) with auton (to pay for transaction gas costs).
-Note that this account will become the validator's [`treasury account`](/concepts/validator/#treasury-account) - the account used to manage the validator, that that will also receive the validator's share of staking rewards.
+Note that this account will become the validator's [`treasury account`](/concepts/validator/#treasury-account) - the account used to manage the validator, that will also receive the validator's share of staking rewards.

 {{< alert title="Note" >}}See the [Validator](/concepts/validator/) section for an explanation of the validator, a description of the [validator lifecycle](/concepts/validator/#validator-lifecycle), and a description of the [post-genesis registration](/concepts/validator/#post-genesis-registration) process.{{< /alert >}}